RanilSD/simple_README_generator/README.md

   ## Installation
-  To use this you must have VSCode, GitBash, and Node.js installed and running on your machine.
+  To use this you must have VSCode, GitBash, and Node.js installed and running on your machine. once all the proper software is installed.....
+  Go to the GitHub then copy and clone the project repo to your machine

   ## Usage
-  - Once this repo is downloaded onto your machine.
+  - Once this repo is cloned onto your machine.
-  - Make sure all the node modules are installed and activated.
+  - Make sure all the node modules are installed and activated by running "npm i @inquirer8.2.4" in your command line
   - Then in the command line simply type "node index.js".
   - Then take your time and answer all the questions that you are prompted with.
+  - Once completed then the newly created README will appear into your dist file.